What Can I Do If My Ex Is Not Paying/Refuses To Pay Child Support?

 Here are some common child support-related problems and how to address them.

-When Your Ex Refuses to Pay Child Support You Have Legal Options
+When Your Ex is Refusing to Pay Child Support, You Have Legal Options – Here’s How To Know What They Are

 The Child Support Enforcement Act of 1984 allows district attorneys to assist in the collection of court-ordered child support payments from parents who refuse to pay.
 They also allowed actions such as state income tax refund intercepts, real property liens, and credit reporting on delinquent accounts.